agung-adhinata/adhinata.dev/README.md

 </div>

-_sample img, proper img later_

-This section includes about all of the things that related to this website project
+This section includes about all of the things that related to this website project.

 ## Web and Domain Design Goals

-This domain is designed to provide two things, **sandboxing** my program using the subdomain I created, and creating a good **personal web** that can be accessible to anyone who wants to know about me.
+This website is designed to provide two things, **sandboxing** my program using the subdomain of this domain, and creating a good **personal web** at Domain that can be accessible to anyone who wants to know about me.

 ### 1. Sandboxing

 My apps or private backend that serve as subdomain will host using my beloved-and-old-reliable Android Phone.
-With SD636 SOC and 3GB of RAM in it, that should be fine for handling decent request below 100 user per second due to internet quota limitation.
+With SD636 SOC and 3GB of RAM in it, that should be fine for handling decent request arund 50 user/second due to internet quota limitation.

 But for ready production backend or apps that will handle more than 100 request per second, I will use either my beefy PC (R5 3500X, 16GB RAM, RTX 3050) or online paid VPS such as Azure, Google Cloud, or AWS (not priority, i'm prefer free VPS if available).